 After the CD finished, a Rod Steward LP on the turntable.
-This was done to let me hear how vinyl sounded in the system.
-When I heard the sound my words were “Rod what has happened to you?”
-Why did Rod sound so thin and was half-way up the wall!
+And, done to let me hear how vinyl sounded in the system.
+When I listened to the sound, my words were “Rod what has happened to you?”
+Why did Rod seem so thin and was half-way up the wall!

 The left speaker was just too far away from the rear wall.
 And also too far away from the right-hand speaker.
 The toe-in angle was wrong, causing the reflection, and the hole in the middle—also, the loose boomy bass and the vocalist appearing two thirds up the wall.

 The first task was to move the speakers 25 centimetres nearer to the rear wall and 25 centimetres closer together.
 Luckily the units were on wheels and easy to move and also the initial position I chose turned out to be very good.

 I want to point out sometimes it is only necessary to move a loudspeaker just a few centimetres.
 And then fine-tune by moving just a centimetre or even a half centimetre.

 One of the things I found necessary was the small adjustments that were needed because the open baffle had a critical change in the sound direction, which was a significant player in how to improve sound quality!

 By moving the toe-in angle on the loudspeakers a minimal amount, it was possible to have the vocals exactly where they should have been, and this was “centre stage”.

 The loudspeakers had to have a tiny toe.
 Which, was about one centimetre off centre which was enough to make the sound dispersion correct.

 The loudspeakers ended up with the same measurement from the left driver centre to the right driver centre.
 This measurement was the same as the measurement from the listening position to the centre of the loudspeakers.
 By doing this, it is possible to create a “sound triangle”.
-The “sound triangle” is something that should always be used because in most systems it gives the best results.
+The “sound triangle” is something that should always use because, in most systems, it gives the best results.